Modern Households: Turning 50 & Multi-Generational Homes

 As your new multigenerational living arrangement focuses all the attention on loved ones in need, be sure to understand how financial decisions you make today, including insurance, might impact your own future.
 A few considerations if you plan to retire before age 65:

 - If you are covered by an employer-sponsored group health insurance policy, inquire whether your employer sponsors a retiree group plan, or if you can convert the coverage to an individual policy.

 - If you are in good health and can afford high out-of-pocket expenses (minimum of $1,200 for an individual or $2,400 for a family), you may consider a high-deductible plan.

 - If you have a pre-existing condition, you may qualify for state Pre-existing Condition Insurance Plans if you have been uninsured for at least six months.

-- Depending on your age and future income, purchasing an annuity may make sense, as annuities typically pay an income that is guaranteed to last as long you live.
+- Depending on your age and future income, purchasing an annuity or long-term care insurance may make sense.

 Get more tips to help you plan a secure retirement, and download the Welcome Home contract.
 And for insurance information specific to where you live, contact your state insurance department.